-Founded in 1977 and franchising since 1996, the number of locations currently stands at 221 (down from the previously reported total of 226), of which three are company-owned and seven are located outside the US.
+Founded in 1977 and franchising since 1996, the number of locations currently stands at 221 (same as the previously reported total in 2020), of which three are company-owned and seven are located outside the US.

 7. Two Maids and a Mop